onflow/flow-101-quest/README.md

 ```

 Now we will use the Flow CLI to send this transaction and sign it with our `hero` account

 ```
 flow transactions send ./init-account.cdc --signer=hero --network=testnet
 ```
+> NOTE: if you cloned the repo, the file `./init-account.cdc` is located in `./cadence/transactions/`.
+Update the path in the command below accordingly, or navigate to that folder by typing `cd cadence/transactions`

+Let's dissect this script:

-`--signer` flag will tell CLI to use your `hero`Avatar as a signer
+`--signer` flag will tell the CLI to use your `hero` profile as a signer

-`--network` flag will specify which network we are interacting with - in this case `Testnet`
+`--network` flag will specify which network we are interacting with - in this case we are using `Testnet`

-This step initiates your account so that you can call on the function to send your message to the yearbook.
+This step initiates your account and creates a Yearbook resource if it doesn't exist yet.

-#### 2. Get Available Messages
+#### 2. Get Messages (from a Yearbook)

-To protect the yearbook from any harmful “agents”, you will need to provide a message key instead of actual message.
+To keep things civil, we limited the messages that people can leave on each others' yearbooks.
+You'll need to specify a message key instead of a custom message.
 Let’s get a list of available keys.

-Create a file `get-message-keys.cdc` and fill in Cadence code:
+If you cloned the repo, you'll find the next file in `cadence/scripts/get-message-keys.cdc`.
+If you're creating them from scratch, create a file called `get-message-keys.cdc` and paste the following Cadence code:

 ```javascript
 import YearbookMinter from 0x5593df7d286bcdb8